The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 But, then again, we needed a place to live, so…there was that.

-Then, our agent gently floated the idea of buying a duplex.
+Then, our agent gently floated the idea of buying a different type of real estate, a duplex.
 In DC, rowhomes with a basement in-law units are pretty common, and he reasoned that eventually, if we played our cards right, we might get it to be “cash flow positive.”

 I had never heard that term before, but I knew that I liked cash flow.
 And, well, positive seemed like a good thing, so we started to hone in on duplexes.